Hikers walking in the Salineras de Maras, region of Cusco

 For wet weather gear we recommend using a plastic poncho.
 Even when it rains the humidity is high and gore-tex will not let your body breath fast enough to rid of sweat - you then get wet from the inside.
 There is a full list of recommended clothing and equipment in your trip dossier.

 Private treks to Machu Picchu are your own personal adventure.
 They give you total flexibility to tailor-make your trip.
 Just choose your date, route and any of our tailor-made options.
-A private trek is ideal for a group of friends, a charity group or a couple looking to celebrate a special birthday or anniversary.
-Upgrades to private climbs start from £100 per person depending on the size of the group.
+A private trek is ideal for a family or group of friends, a charity group or a couple looking to celebrate a special birthday or anniversary.

 If you want the company of others while you trek to Machu Picchu then an open group is perfect for you.
 We have a schedule of open group treks every week during the trekking season from March through January.
 They are limited to a maximum of 12 climbers to make sure you get the best chance of summit success.